About W. W. Norton & Company, Inc.

 Anyone who ever lugged around one of W.W.
 Norton's literary anthologies knows that this company isn't really into light reading.
 But its publishing activities go beyond hefty college textbooks to include general-interest (fiction, history, biography) and professional (psychotherapy, architecture and design) books.
 W.W.
-Norton has published the works of authors ranging from Sigmund Freud and Henry David Thoreau to Paul Krugman (economics) and Fareed Zakaria (foreign affairs).
-The employee-owned company also owns book publisher Countryman Press and its Berkshire House Publishers, and serves as a distributor for about 20 smaller publishers, such as
+Norton has published the works of authors ranging from Sigmund Freud and Paul Henry Lang to Paul Krugman (economics) and Fareed Zakaria (foreign affairs).
+Founded in 1923, Norton and his wife, Mary Dows Herter Norton, hired a stenographer and began transcribing and publishing the lectures delivered at the People's Institute, the adult division of Cooper Union in New York City.
+The employee-owned company also owns book publisher Countryman Press.

-Internationally, the company does business through an office in London and representatives across the globe, including Canada, Australia, New Zealand, Taiwan, Hong Kong, Japan, South Korea, and Latin America.
+Internationally, the company does business through an office in London (headquarters) and representatives across the globe, including Canada, Australia, New Zealand, Taiwan, Latin America, among others.

 New York, NY 10110-0054

 Employer Type: Privately Owned